 I understand that what you focus on grows, so it may seem counter-intuitive to give any attention to the dirt that comes up.
 The trick is in recognizing the line where positive focus ends and denial begins.

-So, what do you do when the dirt comes up?
+What do you do when dirt surfaces in your life?

 First of all, know that the dirt coming up is not the Universe telling you that you’re on the wrong path.
 It’s really a way for you to break the bonds of past.
 Many people give in at this stage, because change is uncomfortable.
 Don’t give up.
 Continue to have faith in yourself.